archzaq/MyMacLLAMA/README.md

 # My Mac LLAMA App

+## Carlos Mbendera did all the hard work!
+All of it.

 ## Overview

 My Mac LLAMA App is a menu bar application for macOS that integrates directly into your system's top bar.